layzer26/AetherFlow/README.md

 ├── Map/                 # ZoneGraph + Control logic
-├── Tests/               # xUnit or NUnit test project ├── CLI/                 # Console-based testing and interface └── ValoCard.sln
+├── Tests/               # xUnit or NUnit test project ├── CLI/                 # Console-based testing and interface └── AetherFlow.sln
 ```

 ---

 ##  Next Steps

 ~~1.
 Build `ZoneGraph` class to manage zone connections~~
 2. Fully implement the Core folder
 3. Build `MatchEngine` to handle turns, spike logic, and win conditions
 4. Create `CardResolver` to apply card effects
 5. Add test coverage for:

-   * Agent actions
+   - Agent actions
-   * Card resolution
+   - Card resolution
-   * Spike win/defuse mechanics
+   - Spike win/defuse mechanics
-6. Re-Evaulate full gameplay plan etc
+6. Re-evaluate full gameplay design and mechanics

+---

 ## LICENSE

-This project is not open-source.
+This project is **not open-source**.
 All rights reserved.
-Do not reuse this code or its ideas without permission.
+Do not reuse this code or its ideas without explicit permission from the author.